Helping to care for someone at home?

 If you’re helping to care for a family member due to illness, disability, a mental health problem or an addiction, then you are one of thousands of young people in Scotland who have a role as a young carer.

 Young carers do an amazing job of juggling caring and school work.
 For some, school is the place you feel like you can go to get a break from your caring role and some support from teachers and friends.
-But getting to school on time; keeping up with homework; having the time and money to take part in activities outside of school; and feeling like your school pals and teachers don’t understand what your home life is really like are all things that young carers have told us can be difficult.
+But young carers have shared with us about issues they can face with school too: getting to school on time; keeping up with homework; having the time and money to take part in social activities outside of school; feeling worried and distracted in class thinking about the person you help care for; and feeling like your school pals and teachers don’t understand what your home life is really like.

 5 tips to support your learning and wellbeing as a young carer